mayscortez/low-order-clusterRD/README.md

 - `plots` is a folder containing the resulting plots from `plots.py`
     - folder structure is the same as `output`

 The folder **Increasing Edges** has the files related to the experiment varying the cluster quality with respect to edges crossing clusters.
 - `main_increasing_edges.py` is the experiment (fix all parameters, but vary $p_\text{in}$ and $p_\text{out}$, keeping average degree fixed, and compute different estimators)
 - `execute_main.py` is the file to actually run the experiment (or several)
-- `myFunctions_edges.py` is a file that contains helper/other functions for the experiment e.g. to run the staggered rollout or select clusters or create the network--note this is essentially the same file as `experiment_functions.py` above
+- `myFunctions_edges.py` is a file that contains helper/other functions for the experiment e.g. to run the staggered rollout or select clusters or create the network; yes, essentially same file as the corresponding two with the same function in the other folders
 - `plots.py` is a script that plots the output from the experiment
 - `output` is a folder containing the results from the experiments (there is a seperate folder for each model degee)
 - `plots` is a folder containing the resulting plots from `plots.py`(there is a seperate folder for each model degee)

+Ignore the folder `Lattice_experiments` and the folders `old-code`, `outputFiles`, and `plots` that are in the main file directory.